-Welsch, Robert L. and Luis A. Vivanco.
+• Welsch, Robert L. and Luis A. Vivanco.
 2021.
-Asking question about cultural anthropology: a concise introduction.
+Asking Questions About Cultural Anthropology: A Concise Introduction.
 Third edition.
 New York: Oxford University Press.

 All additional required and recommended readings will be posted on the Canvas course page.
 Students are required to integrate textbook chapters with additional resources (articles, videos, pictures, etc.).